octopus175/OSCP_exam_cheatsheet/cheatsheet.md

 - Here is a pretty good mindmap
 	- https://guide.offsecnewbie.com/web
 - check certificate for alt name
-- look for default credentials and try command credentials (something it requires guessing)
+- look for default credentials and try common credentials (something it requires guessing)

 ## smb